Delaware Promissory Notes

 What is the maximum interest rate for a promissory note in Delaware?

 Delaware caps the maximum interest rate at 5% (5% above Federal Reserve discount rate).
-Exceeding this limit may result in penalties: Forfeiture of all interest.
+Exceeding this limit may result in penalties: Forfeiture of the excess; borrower may recover treble the overcharge if suit is brought within one year.
 Our documents include a usury savings clause for additional protection.

 Does a promissory note need to be notarized in Delaware?